Meet Henrik Rydstrom, the Malmo manager playing Brazilian football: ‘We try to create chaos’

 “This was all new for them, so I really persisted: ‘Come to the ball’, and of course it went against their instincts.
 I showed some players how Fluminense overload, and that you don’t have to stay in ‘this position’.
 Malmo played more positional last season, and now I took away this prison they were put in.”

 Coaching a new style wasn’t easy.
-Some players had spent a lifetime playing a certain way and found Rystrom’s training hard to grasp, like the experienced former Ajax captain Niklas Moisander.
+Some players had spent a lifetime playing a certain way and found Rydstrom’s training hard to grasp, like the experienced former Ajax captain Niklas Moisander.

 “Like any central defender he called for the ball – ‘play me, play me!’
 He got the ball, and then he switched it to the other side where we only had one player.
 And Anders Christiansen was looking at me, like: ‘What the f**k, I have to run to the other side!’
 So the whole overload moved over and then Niklas called for it one more time and switched back to the other side,” Rydstrom laughs.
 “You are of course allowed to switch but then you really need to put the team in a better situation than you had before, and he didn’t.”